f2knpw/Wiper_Motor_Servo/README.md

 However these motors are DC ones without any solution to control their position.

-So I decided to add a cheap 12bits magnetic encoder AS5600.
+So I decided to add a cheap 12bits magnetic encoder AS5600, to add it to the motor shaft and to pilot all this with an ESP32.

 See the project details on hackaday : https://hackaday.io/project/187675-converting-a-wiper-motor-into-a-strong-servo-motor